pdavis39/DIY-3/README.md

 ![easter egg](https://github.com/pdavis39/DIY-3/blob/master/images/blue_0d8fd37a0a0a4128a0b8a697b1cc8cc2.jpg "3D printed Easter Egg")

+### Video links

+### Archtiecture Diagrams

 ## Status
-The project is almost done and I'll create a videa and upload the rest of the files soon.
+Waiting for one last piece of hardware, the project is almost done and I'll create a videa and upload the rest of the files soon.

 # References
 These sites were very useful and provided information that allowed me to build DIY3: